Inference-Aware Prompt Optimization for Aligning Black-Box Large Language Models

 \section{Introduction}

-In recent years, most state-of-the-art large language models (LLMs) are accessible only through black-box APIs.
+Most state-of-the-art large language models (LLMs) are currently accessible exclusively through black-box APIs.
 Traditional alignment methods that require access to model weights or logits are therefore infeasible.
-To address this issue, prompt optimization-based alignment methods have garnered interest~\cite {chang2024efficient}.
-These methods typically enhance input prompts by rewording or appending additional instructions to better align the models' outputs with a task's objectives.
-Another broadly applicable alignment strategy for black-box models is scaling inference computations using strategies such as \textsc{Best-of-N} Sampling or \textsc{Majority Voting}.
-These inference scaling methods generate multiple candidate responses for the same query and select the final response via ranking or voting mechanisms~\cite{wang2022self,krishna2022rankgen,gui2024bonbon,yue2025does}.
+To address this challenge, prompt-based alignment methods have gained substantial attention in recent work~\cite{chang2024efficient}.
+These methods typically enhance input prompts by rewording them or appending additional instructions to better align the models' outputs with a task's objectives.
+Another broadly applicable alignment method for black-box models is scaling inference computations using strategies such as \textsc{Best-of-N} sampling or \textsc{Majority Voting}.
+These inference scaling methods generate multiple candidate responses for the same query and select the final response via ranking or voting mechanisms~\cite{krishna2022rankgen,wang2022self,gui2024bonbon,yue2025does}.

 Although existing prompt optimization techniques have achieved substantial success, they are typically agnostic to how model outputs are aggregated or sampled, overlooking the impact of such inference methods.
-Our initial empirical investigation reveals that the performance of optimized prompts is highly sensitive to the choice of inference-scaling approach.
+Our initial empirical investigation reveals that the performance of optimized prompts is highly sensitive to the choice of inference scaling approach.
 Furthermore, our theoretical analysis reveals that decoupling prompt optimization from inference can lead to misalignment.
-Finally, we observe that optimal alignment requires careful consideration of user-specific preferences regarding the trade-offs among multiple objectives, as well as the computational resources they are willing to expend.
-These findings expose a critical gap in current methods: the absence of a unified framework that simultaneously accounts for prompt optimization, inference-scaling strategies, user preferences, and computational resource constraints.
+Finally, we observe that optimal alignment requires careful consideration of user-specific preferences regarding the trade-offs among multiple objectives, as well as the computational resources users are willing to expend.
+These findings expose a critical gap in current methods: the absence of a unified framework that simultaneously accounts for prompt optimization, inference scaling strategies, user preferences, and computational resource constraints.